jeremyBanks/youtube/playlists.md

 ## [Dimension 20: Mice and Murder (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pCWF7V_iu5LZVZEs1UUyiPm)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from Mice and Murder, a Dimension 20 campaign.
+> 29-hour playlist of all episodes, talkbacks, trailers, and animations from Mice and Murder, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Mice and Murder Trailer](https://www.youtube.com/watch?v=CokApJchV94&list=PLObfuAmZm9pCWF7V_iu5LZVZEs1UUyiPm)
 - [1.
 It Was a Dark and Stormy Night](https://www.youtube.com/watch?v=_GX8075fX3k&list=PLObfuAmZm9pCWF7V_iu5LZVZEs1UUyiPm)